stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Arcane Abjuration I and 3rd Level Spells
-When a creature fails its saving throw against your Arcane Abjuration feature, the creature is banished for 1 minute (as in the *banishment* spell, no concentration required) if it isn’t on its plane of origin and its challenge rating is at or below a half your number of cleric talents.
+When a creature fails its saving throw against your Arcane Abjuration feature, the creature is banished for 1 minute (as in the *banishment* spell, no concentration required) if it isn’t on its plane of origin and its challenge rating is at or below your spellcasting ability modifier.

 ### Bonus Spells